 2. You are not asking enough times in the letter.

-Tom Ahern says that there should be asks all over the place.
-Your letter should be full of asks.
+There should be asks all over the place.

 That’s what the letter is for, isn’t it?